The challenge to save biodiversity is not just any challenge.

-Eat all together and above all eat healthy: it’s written in this way, but it’s read “Slow Food“.
-This international association has been operating in every corner of the Planet since 1986 with the objective of saving animal and plant species from disappearing.
+Eat well and above all eat healthy: it’s written in this way, but it’s read Slow Food.
+This international association has been operating in every corner of the Planet since 1986 with the objective of saving endangered animal and plant species.

 Culatello di Zibello

-A proper aging of Mariola requires cold temperatures; it is one of the most traditional cured meats in the Apennines of the Piacenza area and of the Parma valley.
-Traditionally, there are two versions of it, one is cooked and the other one is raw, but the presidium is focused on the latter, which was once eaten by the lower social classes during Christmas festivities.
+According to the tradition, there are two versions of it, but the Slow Food presidium only focuses on the latter, which was once eaten by the lower social classes during Christmas festivities.

-They are of the same pinkness, but are worked with different cuts of pork, with aromas; then, they are flavoured with garlic and pepper and finally cooked in traditional hot-air ovens
+They are of the same pinkness, but are worked with different cuts of pork, which are then flavoured with garlic and pepper and finally cooked in traditional hot-air ovens.

-Traditional Marinated Comacchio Valleys Eel
+Marinated Eel of the Comacchio Valleys

 Tuscan-Romagnol Apennines Raviggiolo

 Centuries of history at its back, Artusi defines it as one of the ingredients for making Cappelletti in the Romagna tradition.

-It’s the “sweetness” that makes the Cervia Salt stand out above all the others on the market.
-This is thanks to the almost absence of organolectic elements in its structure that give that classic slightly bitter taste to the salt we are used to when we savor a salty food.
+It’s its “sweetness” that makes the Cervia Salt stand out above all the others on the market.
+This is thanks to the almost absence of organoleptic elements in its structure that give that classic slightly bitter taste to the salt we are used to when we savour a salty food.

 Mora Romagnola Pig

 Dark-brown coat, unusual almond-shaped eyes and long tasks that make it look more like a boar than a pig.
 The flesh, however, is exquisite and very savoury.

 White Modenese Cow